 - 1. Students can resit components marked with a passing grade at least once, and no more than once, in which case the highest mark will count. - A practice-based semester is a semester in which an authentic vocational task is centralized, and the student receives the necessary support in order to develop professional qualifications.
 As a result, with FHICT, every semester is practice-related.
 Resits for practice-related semesters can take place in the following semester or no later than in the following academic year.
 During a practice-related semester, at the student's request, teaching staff will give feedback on professional products.
 In this way, the student has the chance of remedying shortcomings before the final assessment of the semester.
 There will be at least two opportunities for written tests and submissions per semester.
 If the final assessment of the semester is unsatisfactory, at the initiative of the assessor the student can be offered the possibility of remedying the situation before the start of the next semester if it concerns repair of small parts.
+In such

-In such case, the student shall hand in an improved or supplemented portfolio of professional products for assessment. - 2.
+- case, the student shall hand in an improved or supplemented portfolio of professional products for assessment. - 2.
 At least two opportunities to take tests that assess the material they have learned will be offered.
 Following these two test opportunities, the material to be studied for the test may be adapted to the material offered in the teaching block prior to the test.
 An up-to-date description of the material to be tested can be found in the FHICT programme guide. - 3.
 If a test consists of an assessment of freely-chosen evidence, then the programme should offer the student the following option of improving or supplementing the evidence.

 The evidence collected in the portfolio may consist of formative tests and / or professional products.
 The student can request feedback on professional products during the semester.
 This forms a continuous process within the semester, which gives the student many repair options until the final assessment.
 The formative tests can also be retaken within the semester.
 Feedback is registered in Feedpulse or via the assignments in Canvas.
 The student records the feedback in Feedpulse and the assessor gives a rating of the overall performance up to that point, minimal by means of a smiley rating. - a.
 Within Course-based learning, the learning outcomes and the type of evidence are determined in advance in the FHICT Programme Guide.
-These can be professional products as well as formative tests. - b.
+These can be professional products as well as formative tests. b.
 Within Demand-based learning, the learning outcomes are determined in the FHICT Programme Guide, but the student is free to collect evidence.
+The criteria for the evidence materials are published on Canvas.
 These will be professional products. - c.
 Within Research-based learning, the learning outcomes are determined in the FHICT Programme Guide, but the student is free to collect evidence.
+The criteria for the evidence materials are published on Canvas.
 These will be professional products. - d.
 Within Open Learning learning, the student determines his own learning outcomes under supervision and is also free to collect evidence.
+The criteria for the evidence materials are published on Canvas.
 These will be professional products.